 Grants from The Patriots Connection (TPC): Rancho Santa Fe Foundation is committed to honoring and supporting members of the San Diego military community for their service to our nation.
 Organizations of distinction are eligible to participate in the annual TPC grant cycle.
 The 2017 grant deadline has closed and the next funding cycle will be announced via email to the organizations of distinction.

 Grants from the Community Impact Fund: These grants are recommended by RSFF’s Grants and Projects committee and approved by the Board of Directors.
-Current funding through 2017 has been designated to North County Senior Connections, a program that provides healthy meals to vulnerable seniors.
-In 2018, grants will focus on workforce development programs for transition aged youth.
-Applications will be accepted by invitation only.
+In 2018, grants are focused on workforce development programs for transition age youth and human trafficking.
+Applications are by invitation only.

 Grants from the RSF Women’s Fund: The RSF Women’s Fund raises charitable funds from its members and awards grants annually to nonprofits meeting needs in specific focus areas.
 The 2018 focus areas are at-risk youth and women’s services.
 The grant deadline to submit a Letter of Intent has passed and grant awards will be announced in May 2018.

 In order to be the most effective, RSF Foundation’s grantmaking is highly targeted.
 With limited discretionary resources available to us, we choose a few projects each year that vary in strategy, size, and scope.

 If your organization works in San Diego County but is not eligible at this time, we still want to be part of your network.
 While we understand financial support is extremely important, RSF Foundation strengthens nonprofits in a variety of ways.
 We can help you manage an endowment, share your mission with our supporters and facilitate meaningful discussions in our Community Room, which is available to rent for an affordable nonprofit rate.